Click for homepage

 FRM-4750 Kaynard

-The FRM-4750 was a automatic transceiver developed by HMGCC at Hanslope Park (UK) and built by Racal in the late 1970s.
+FRM-4750, codenamed KAYNARD, was a automatic emergency radi system developed in the mid-1970s by HMGCC at Hanslope Park (UK) and built by Racal.
 It was a self-contained radio station with a digital messaging system, that was intended as a mobile emergency system for the UK's Diplomatic Wireless Service (DWS).
 As such, it replaced earlier Piccolo systems and, to a lesser extent, manually operated morse-code-based systems such as the Mk.123.
-The system is also known by its codename KAYNARD.

 Kaynard consisted of three units: a transceiver, a power amplifier and a coder/decoder.
 The radio station was available in three versions: (1) as a single device, with all three units mounted in a 19" rack, or (2) as three separate units that were each packed inside a large Samsonite briefcase.
 The latter version was intended for British embassies abroad, as it was easier to bring three briefcase into a country via diplomatic mail.

-The image on the right shows the all-in-one C-version of the radio station.
-It was is use at a site of the British Foreign Office for many years.
+The image on the right shows the all-in-one C-version of the radio station, which was used at a site of the British Foreign Office for many years.

 The FRM-4750 (Kaynard) was suitable for several purposes.
 It could be used as an alternative to the portable PRM-4150 suitcase radios, for example when used in an embassy abroad.
 In that case the radio station would act as a field station, typically with an FRM-4780 Base Station at the other end.
 It could also be used as an extended-range field station, in which case it was equipped with a 400W power amplifier.
 When used with a 100W power amplifier, the FRM-4750 could be used as a medium-power base station, suitable for communication with other FRM-4750 units.